Bengal Sultanate: Architecture

 A majority of the Bengal Sultanate's mint towns and surviving structures are found in Bangladesh.
-These structures have been studied in the book Sultans and Mosques: The Early Muslim Architecture of Bangladesh by Perween Hasan, who completed her PhD at Harvard University and has taught Islamic history and culture at the University of Dhaka.
-The Indian state of West Bengal is home to two of the sultanate's former capitals Gaur and Pandua, as well as several notable structures including a watchtower, fortified walls and mausolea.
+These structures have been studied in the book Sultans and Mosques: The Early Muslim Architecture of Bangladesh by Perween Hasan.
+The Indian state of West Bengal is home to two of the sultanate's former capitals Gaur and Pandua, as well as several notable structures including a watchtower, fortified walls and mausoleum.
 The oldest mosque in the Indian state of Assam dates from the Bengal Sultanate.
 A 15th-century sultanate-era mosque lies in ruins and covered with vegetation in Myanmar's Rakhine State.

 Urban architecture

 Cities in the Bengal Sultanate had stately medieval architecture, particularly in the royal capitals of Gaur and Pandua.
 In 1500, the royal capital of Gaur had the fifth-largest urban population in the world after Beijing, Vijayanagara, Cairo and Canton.
 It had a population of 200,000 (at the time, the global population is estimated to have ranged between 400 and 500 million).
 The Portuguese historian Castenhada de Lopez described houses in Gaur as being one-storeyed with ornamental floor tiles, courtyards and gardens.
 The city had a citadel, durbar, watchtowers, canals, bridges, large gateways, and a city wall.
 The royal palace was divided into three compartments.
 The first compartment was the royal court.
 The second was the living quarter of the Sultan.
 The third was the harem.
 A high wall enclosed the palace.
 A moat surrounded the palace on three sides and was connected to the Ganges.
 The city of Pandua developed from a small hamlet into a military garrison.
 It included imperial mosques and mausolea.
 Urban architecture in the Bengal Sultanate was based on Arab, Bengali, Persian, Indo-Turkish, and Byzantine influences.
-A glimpse of houses in the Bengal Sultanate can be seen in the Iskandar Nama (Book of Alexander) published by Sultan Nusrat Shah.
+A glimpse of houses in the Bengal Sultanate can be seen in the Iskandar Nama (Book of Alexander) published by Sultan Nasrat Shah.
 There were significant indigenous developments.
 The Bengal roofs began appearing in concrete forms during the 15th century.
 These roofs were later widely replicated in the Mughal Empire and the Rajput kingdoms of the northwestern Indian subcontinent.